Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.2.1 The provider offers loan sizes and loan terms that are suited to the client's economic profile, cash flow, and business type.

-To address the challenges of financial inclusion, products should minimize barriers to entry by allowing for small amounts, guarantees adapted to the assets of economically excluded populations, repayment schedules aligned with the target clients’ activities and accessible delivery methods/ channels (e.g., credit/ debit cards, mobile banking, points of service, agents), soft guarantees for MSME, etc.
+To address the challenges of financial inclusion, products should minimize barriers to entry by allowing for small amounts, loan collateral guarantees adapted to the assets of economically excluded populations, repayment schedules aligned with the target clients’ cash-flow (combined for the household and the business activities), and accessible distribution channels (e.g., credit/debit cards, mobile banking, points of service, agents), soft guarantees for MSME, etc.

 Sources of information